spawnfest/lambdex/README.md

 # Lambdex

-- how to use it
-- how to build it
-- how to test it
-- next steps / TODOs

 ## Goal

 Lambdex is a code execution service, allowing one to run code without building the surrounding infrastructure.